 Facing West towards Waikiki

 But don’t be mistaken — just because it’s so popular doesn’t mean that it’s fool proof.
-In fact, just days before, the local newspaper featured an article on the front page about the number of helicopter rescues that happened in the months of January and February 2018 alone — and Diamond Head ranked #1 with 59 people airlifted from the park.
+In fact, just days before, the local newspaper featured an article on the front page about the number of helicopter rescues that happened in the months of January and February 2018 — and Diamond Head ranked #1 with 59 people airlifted from the park.
 I want to say that it was hard to believe, but after living in such a popular and touristy area and seeing the type of people that frequent these hikes, I can see how it’s possible.
 We saw all types of people on this hike — people of all ages, ones who were prepared with water and proper footwear, ones that looked like they were locals that hiked it frequently, ones that carried little to no water, and even people in dressy attire and fashionable shoes, clearly scheming a photoshoot at the top.
-I’m fairly certain most people could do it with adequate water and attire taking the time they need…but that doesn’t necessarily mean that everyone should.
+I’m fairly certain that most people could do it with adequate water and proper attire, taking the time they need to walk up…but that doesn’t necessarily mean that everyone should do it.

 The trail from the parking lot within the crater to the lookout is 1.5 miles round-trip, with 500 feet elevation gain.
 Be prepared to walk further than that if the lot on the inside is full.
-We were pretty proud of ourselves for hiking up the entire trail without taking a break, though that could be on account of being behind slower hikers the entire way up and not pushing ourselves too hard.
+It costs $5 to park on the inside, and $1 per person to enter by foot.
 The trail starts off being wide and paved, then turns to a dirt path and becomes more narrow as you start switchbacking up the crater.
 There are a few staircases towards the end, as well as a short stretch of a tunnel.
-The end is crowded, naturally, but offers the best views of Honolulu and Waikiki.
+We were pretty proud of ourselves for hiking up the entire trail without taking a break, though that could be on account of being behind slower hikers the entire way up and not pushing ourselves too hard.
+The end is crowded, naturally, but offers fantastic up-close views of Honolulu and Waikiki.
 That was about as close as I was willing to go into the city while playing tour guide!
-Also, this hike is the Southernmost hike on the island, so my family can now say they’ve hiked the Northernmost, Easternmost, and Southernmost trails.
+Also, this hike is the Southernmost hike on the island, so my family can now say they’ve hiked the Northernmost, Easternmost, and Southernmost trails of Oahu.
 Next time, I’ll have to take them to Kaena Point. 🙂

-We made our way back down and reached the car right as a little rain began to fall.
-We were a little tired from the hike, and the perfect solution to that is food!
-There was one local place nearby that I wanted to try, so we drove North just a ways to Leonard’s Bakery.
-I had heard many rave over their malasadas, and just had to try — luckily they didn’t disappoint!
-Well, I should note that a few claimed they “weren’t worth the calories” but if you’re looking for the perfect ratio of airy, dough-y center to fried and sweetened coating, this is one you don’t want to miss.
+We made our way back down and reached the car right as it began to rain.
+We were a little tired from the hike, and the perfect solution for that is food!
+There was one local place nearby that I wanted to try, so we drove North to Leonard’s Bakery.
+I had heard many rave over their malasadas, or Portuguese doughnuts, and just had to try — luckily they didn’t disappoint!
+Well, I should note that one of my sisters claimed that they “weren’t worth the calories” but if you’re looking for the perfect ratio of airy, doughy center to fried and sweetened coating, this is one you don’t want to miss.
 They serve them hot, and it’s best to enjoy them immediately!

 Left to right: me, Joanna, Joel, Sarah, Gina